-Now that the humidity is basically in full effect all over the North East, us natural girls have to figure out a way to keep our hair from turning into the lion’s mane (not that that’s a bad thing.
-It can be a good look, depending on what you’re going for.)
+When the humidity is in full effect all over the North East, natural girls have to figure out a way to keep hair from turning into the lion’s mane (not that that’s a bad thing.
+It can be a good look, depending on what you’re going for.).

 The summer months are a great time to embrace the wash and go and if you are doing wash and go’s at this time, you will

 Popular gels like EcoStyler can be a bit heavy for fine natural hair.
 That’s because most of their gels are a level 10 hold.
-However, there’s 1 that’s a level 8 that I’m currently LOVING – the pink EcoStyler Gel for Curls and Waves.
-If you’ve read any of my recent wash day chronicles, you know how much!
+However, there’s one gel that’s a level 8 that I’m currently LOVING.
+It’s the pink EcoStyler Gel for Curls and Waves.
+If you’ve read any of my recent wash day chronicles, you know how much I love this gel!

 Flaxseed gel is very simple to make and you’ll find numerous recipes all over the web.
 Here’s a flaxseed gel recipe that’s got enticing photos to boot.

 Extracted directed from the leaf of the aloe plant, aloe vera gel is just a bit thicker (and less slimy) than flaxseed gel.
 You can find pure 100% aloe vera gel at stores like Whole Foods.
 I particularly like the whole leaf aloe vera gel by lily of the desert.

 I used to use aloe vera gel with my Greenhouse Effect routine.I t’s very effective at hydrating the hair while providing a nice light hold.
 If you prefer to make your own, here’s a great tutorial.